Sportivo Dock Sud

-Club Sportivo Dock Sud is an Argentine football club based in the Dock Sud district of Avellaneda Partido, Greater Buenos Aires.
-The club is mostly known for its football team, which currently plays in Primera C Metropolitana, the regionalised fourth division of the Argentine football league system.
+Club Sportivo Dock Sud is an Argentine sports club based in the Dock Sud district of Avellaneda Partido, Greater Buenos Aires.
+The club is mostly known for its football team, which currently plays in Primera B Metropolitana, the third division of the Argentine football league system.

 History

 A club called Club Atlético Dock Sud was founded in 1914, but it was soon dissolved.
 In 1916 the same individuals formed a new club named Sportivo Dock Sud, which has continued since then.